 This post was first published July 15, 2019, and was last updated June 11, 2021.

 Use the JUMP TO RECIPE button at the top of the post, or scroll to the bottom of the post to see the full recipe card with ingredient measurements and instructions.

 A great greek salad starts with the sauce.
 The dressing is where all the flavor comes from.
 It also has a process, and layering in the vegetables has a real purpose.

 The dressing consists of lemon juice, red wine vinegar, olive oil, oregano, thyme, salt, and pepper.
 I also add in some greek seasoning, just to deepen the flavor.
 Click here to get my favorite greek seasoning.

 The process is also important.
 I start by adding my red onion to the bottom of the bowl with my dressing ingredients.
 This takes the rawness off of them and gives them a slight pickle while I cut the rest of my ingredients.

-The dressing forms naturally as you marinate the veggies.
-Just be sure to get a nice big scoop of veggies from the bottom.
+A dressing forms naturally as you marinate the veggies.
+I like to be sure to get a nice big scoop of veggies from the bottom with all the juices too.
 It's everything you need!